accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **Differentiate without color** option (*Settings > Accessibility > Display and text size > Differentiate without color*).
 1. Activate the **Increase contrast** option (*Settings > Accessibility > Display and text size > Increase contrast*) or if present in the application, activate the replacement mechanism to display application with sufficient contrast ratio.
 1. Locate on the screen the interface components (links, buttons) with text integrated into a text environment (in a sentence for example), signified only by color (without other formatting which distinguishes them from the rest of the text in which they are integrated).
-1. Activate the **Colour Contrast Analyzer**{lang=en} software on the computer and capture the colors of the surrounding text and the interactive component on the mobile terminal, i.e.:
+1. Activate the **Colour Contrast Analyzer** software on the computer and capture the colors of the surrounding text and the interactive component on the mobile terminal, i.e.:
 - by [broadcasting the screen of the mobile terminal to the computer](methodologie.md#broadcast-l-ecran-du-mobile-terminal)&nbsp;;
 - by taking [screenshots](methodologie.md#realiser-des-captures-d-ecran) of the elements to be evaluated (and importing them onto the computer).
 1. Verify that the contrast between the component's font color and the surrounding text's font color is at least 3:1.